justinlam747/APSC101-WaterFiltration/README.md

 ### Top view of the system with a closed shell
 ![ClosedView](./WaterFiltrationDemos/ClosedView.JPG)

-### 3D modelled part used for the servo motor for dispensing
+### 3D modelled dispensing part covering the servo motor
 ![ModelPart](./WaterFiltrationDemos/DispensingPart.png)

 ### Open view SLWD of the entire mechanism